Toe Injury

 Toe injury compensation amounts are determined by considering various factors, including:

-- Severity of injury: the extent and severity of your toe injury, as assessed by medical professionals, will play a significant role in calculating the compensation amount.
+- The severity of the injury: the extent and severity of your toe injury, as assessed by medical professionals, will play a significant role in calculating the compensation amount.
 This includes the type of injury, the level of pain, the impact on mobility, and any long-term effects or disabilities.

 - Financial losses: toe injuries can result in additional expenses and financial losses.
 These may include medical bills, rehabilitation costs, travel expenses related to treatment, loss of earnings due to time off work, and potential future loss of earnings if the injury affects your ability to work in the long term.
 These financial losses will be taken into account when determining the compensation amount.